-T OMR Cerebral Mechanics Inc. OptoMotry system Virtual reality system for rapid quantification of optomotor threshold response.
+Virtual reality system for rapid Investigators will be OMR Cerebral Mechanics Inc. OptoMotry system Virtual reality system for rapid quantification of optomotor threshold response.
 It utilizes the OptoMotry© software allowing assessment of rodent visual acuity and contrast sensitivity.
-It is performed in un-anesthetized mice.
-Investigators will be trained by Module 1 personnel and will then be able to conduct their own analyses.
+It is performed in un-anesthetized mice. trained by Module 1 personnel and will then be able to conduct their own analyses.
 Support is available throughout the session if there are difficulties.
 SD-OCT Bioptigen Spectral Domain Ophthalmic Imaging System (SDOIS; Bioptigen Envisu-R2200), equipped with probes for rodent retina and cornea.
 Two instruments are available for investigators.
 The system is operated using proprietary Bioptigen software and features the InVivoVueTM Diver 2.4 software for sophisticated measurements.
 It allows in vivo histologic analysis of cornea tissue or retinal layers.
 Note: Each PI will need to purchase a special "Porter" -an image storage unit for data that is compatible with the instrument.
 We can provide the necessary ordering information.
 Investigators will be trained by Module 1 personnel to use SD-OCT and the software.
 They will be able to conduct their own analyses.
 Support is available throughout the session if there are difficulties.
 Fundus Imaging & FA Two MICRON IV in vivo high-resolution retinal imaging microscopes (Phoenix Technology) Retinal Imaging microscope for in vivo retinal imaging of small laboratory animals.
 This allows capture of images of the fundus (back of the eye) and if used with fluorescein dye permits visualization of vessels (fluorescein angiography).
 Investigators will be trained by Module 1 personnel for instrumentation use as well as fluorescein injection.
 Investigators will be able to conduct their own analyses.
 Support is available throughout the session if there are difficulties.
 Laser- Induced CNV Phoenix MICRON Image- Guided Laser System This device is attached to the MICRON IV system (described above).
 The laser produces precise, laser photocoagulation to generate retinal choroidal neovascularization (CNV).
 An OCT imaging system is also available to verify precisely the site of injury.
 Screens are provided to protect against laser-induced injury.
 Investigators will be trained by Module 1 personnel to use the laser and will be able to conduct their own analyses.
 Support is available throughout the session if there are difficulties.
-Slit-Lamp Bio- microscopy SL-DR slit-lamp (Topcon Medical Systems) This slit lamp allows examination/high resolution imaging of the anterior segment of the eye (cornea, iris, lens).
+Slit-Lamp Bio- microscopy Zeiss SL 800 Slit lamp with 2 Additional available instrument: SL-DR slit-lamp (Topcon Medical Systems) The Zeiss instrument is a state-of-the-art high resolution slit lamp that allows extensive illumination options and is user friendly.
+It permits imaging of the anterior segment of the eye (cornea, iris, lens).
 It can be used to visualize posterior ocular structures as an adjunct to OCT.
-It features a digital camera and magnification up to 40X.
+It features a digital camera and magnifications of 6, 10, 16, 25, and 40X.
 Investigators will be trained by Module 1 personnel to use the slitlamp and will be able to conduct their own analyses.
 Support is available throughout the session if there are difficulties.
 IOP Tonolab tonometer (iCARE) We have hand-held tonometers available to measure IOP in lightly anesthetized animals.
-Data are not stored on a computer, rather pressures are recorded by the investigator.
-Investigators will be trained by Module 1 personnel to use the tonometer and will be able to acquire pressure data on their own.
-Guidance is available if needed.
+Investigators will be trained by Module 1 personnel to use the tonometer and will be